oaklandrobotics/docs/src/projects/igvc-2024/software/sensors.md

 In addition to the BNO055 IMU provided by electrical, Horizon also makes use of the IMU built into the ZED which helps with position tracking for it, as well as localization overall.
 Since the BNO055 IMU is powered by electrical, the acceleration/velocity data sent out by the IMU is sent out over CAN.
-These two IMUs are fused together to get a better reading the robot's pose overall.
+These two IMUs are fused to get a better reading of the robot's pose overall.